marianalatynina/press-stitch/README.md

 The scripts are developed and tested primarily on Linux, but they should work equally well on Windows.
 If you have any problems please submit a bug report.

+# Playing the game

+To play the game:
+1. Click on the latest release (on the right hand side of this page) and download the ZIP file.
+It will be named something like "press-stitch-v3.zip".
+2. Download the `Press-SwitchV0.5c-pc.zip` file from [TFGames](https://tfgames.site/index.php?module=viewgame&id=282) if you don't already have it, and put it in the same folder as the "press-stitch" ZIP file that you downloaded in the first step.
+3. Unzip `Press-SwitchV0.5c-pc.zip`
+4. Unzip the "press-stitch" ZIP file.
+This will patch the game.
+5. You can now play the game as usual in the Press-SwitchV0.5c-pc folder.

 # Download and Installation

+You only need to follow these instructions if you wish to develop Press Stitch or see how it works.
+If you just want to play the game, you can ignore this section.

 ## Windows
 1. If you don't have Python installed, download it from [python.org](https://www.python.org/downloads/) and install it.
 While installing, check the "add to PATH" box.